Solar Is An Economic Opportunity

 Wait, what?
 Let’s repeat it, to be clear: Solar is the least expensive source of electricity on the planet.

-What that means is that solar electricity is an impressive economic opportunity.
+What that means is that the economics of solar electricity is an impressive opportunity.
 Not only is solar electric equipment incredibly inexpensive, but it is extremely reliable.
 By making the upfront investment to go solar, you gain a system that produces electricity (worth money!) for decades, with little to no maintenance required.

 People are surprised to learn that in Maine, New Hampshire, or Massachusetts, the economics of solar energy outperform traditional investment products.